Train (military): American Revolutionary War

 Conversely, historian R. Arthur Bowler argues that the failure of General John Burgoyne's Saratoga campaign of 1777 was in particular a result of mismanagement of the baggage train.
 Although the collection of supplies had begun in January, it was not until early June when the British hurriedly contracted for 400 horses to pull their artillery and 500 two-horse carts with drivers to haul supplies.
-Although American forces evacuated Fort Ticonderoga on July 6, the wagon train didn't start to arrive until mid-July, preventing Burgoyne from making an immediate pursuit.
+Although American forces evacuated Fort Ticonderoga on July 6, the wagon train did not start to arrive until mid-July, preventing Burgoyne from making an immediate pursuit.
 It was early August when Burgoyne finally took possession of Fort Edward on the Hudson River, by which point only 180 of the contracted wagons had arrived.
-Not until September 13 had sufficient reserves been collected to allow the army to continued on, though continued problems with insufficient supplies and horses led to the disastrous Battle of Bennington.
-Ultimately, Burgoyne erred in assuming he could acquire enough horses and vehicles while moving through hostile territory; diverting too many horses to pulling the army's too-large artillery train; and failing to reign in his officers from appropriating horses and vehicles for personal use.
+Not until September 13 had sufficient reserves been collected to allow the army to press on, though continued problems with insufficient supplies and horses led to the disastrous Battle of Bennington.
+Ultimately, Burgoyne erred in assuming he could acquire enough horses and vehicles while moving through hostile territory; diverting too many horses to pulling the army's too-large artillery train; and failing to rein in his officers from appropriating horses and vehicles for personal use.

-19th Century
+19th century

 French Army

 In 1800 a permanent Artillery Train was created, with permanently enlisted and uniformed drivers under military discipline.
 The success of this corps led to a similar regimental Wagon Train being created by Napoleon in 1806 to provide transport and support services for his Imperial Guard.
 Wagon Train Battalions were created in 1811 to standardise existing supply arrangements for the army as a whole.